For readers 8-12

 "Fact: This book is wise, honest and utterly charming.
 I LOVED Ginny Off the Map!"

-―Lisa Greenwald, author of Dear Friends
+―Lisa Greenwald, author of My Life in Pink & Green

 and The Friendship List series